Donald Trump Accuser E. Jean Carroll Says People Find Rape ‘Sexy’ In Shocking CNN Interview

 — Ayoka (@ayokayejide) June 25, 2019

-As reported by the BBC, the columnist first made the accusations in the New York magazine last Friday, making her the 16th woman to accuse the U.S. President of sexual assault.
-She claimed the alleged assault happened at a Bergdorf Goodman store in Manhattan in the mid-90s, after they met each other during a shopping trip.
+As reported by the BBC, the columnist first made the accusations in New York magazine last Friday, making her the 16th woman to accuse the U.S. president of sexual assault.
+She claimed the alleged assault happened at a Bergdorf Goodman store in Manhattan in the mid-1990s after they met each other during a shopping trip.

 Trump then allegedly asked her to try on some lingerie after claiming he was buying it for someone else and needed advice, and ended up following her to the dressing room and forcing himself on her, according to her statement.
 She claimed that after struggling for a while, she finally managed to push him off.